KhiopsML/khiops-doc/docs/setup/nocode.md

     !!! warning
         The java installer results in a system reboot on some systems (e.g. on Windows Server 2008) !!! warning
         On some machines, re-installing Khiops may unexpectedly result in just discarding the existing Khiops installation directory.
-In that case, install Khiops again.
+In that case, uninstall Khiops before reinstalling it.

 ## Screenshots